-(a) Students with blended English 12 grades of 75% or higher are admitted and eligible to register directly into writing-intensive (W) courses.
+(a) Students with an English 12 grade of 75% or higher are admissible and eligible to register directly into writing-intensive (W) courses.

-(b) Students with blended English 12 grades between 60% and 74% are admitted and must write the Language Proficiency Index test (LPI) or register directly into Foundations of Academic Literacy (FAL X99).
+(b) Students with grades between 70%-74% in English 12 must register directly into Foundations of Academic Literacy (FAL X99).

-Continuation requirements for students taking FAL X99 - Students taking the FAL X99 course must successfully complete it with a grade of C or better within 3 enrolled terms at SFU (normally 45 credits) before being eligible to register in a W course.
+Continuation requirements for students taking FAL X99 -- Students who enroll in the FAL X99 course must successfully complete it with a grade of C or better, within 3 enrolled terms at SFU, to be eligible to register in a W course.
 Students who fail to obtain a grade of C or better in FAL X99 after a maximum of two attempts will be blocked from further course registration.
-Registration will again be permitted once it is established they have acquired the necessary proficiency in written English as outlined here.
+Registration will again be permitted once the necessary proficiency in written English has been acquired, as outlined here.

 To be exempted from the FAL X99 requirement, students transferring from other post-secondary institutions must either:

-(a) obtain a minimum grade of C- in a three-unit English (ENGL) course for which SFU grants transfer credit (no LPI score required); or
+(a) obtain a minimum grade of C- in a three-unit English (ENGL) course for which SFU grants transfer credit or;

-(b) obtain a grade of C- or better in a three-unit post-secondary course for which SFU grants transfer credit as a W (writing intensive) course or is evaluated to meet the W course criteria by SFU (no LPI score required).
+(b) obtain a grade of C- or better in a three-unit post-secondary course for which SFU grants transfer credit as a W (writing intensive) course or is evaluated to meet the W course criteria by SFU.

 If students cannot meet either of these conditions, literacy admission requirements shall be the same as for secondary school graduates (see Direct Admission from Grade 12 above).